DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): Design

 The overall objective becomes:

 where $\lambda$ balances editing precision and query embedding stability.

-Once trained, the hypernetwork enables single-shot edits.
-Given a pair consisting of a victim query and a target instruction $(q_{\text{v}}, i_{\text{t}})$, it produces targeted parameter updates that steer the retriever to return the specified instruction when the RAG system is prompted with the corresponding query.
+Once trained, the hypernetwork enables single-shot editing: given a query-instruction pair $(q_{\text{v}}, i_{\text{b}})$, it updates the retriever to return the bypass instruction for the query.

+\textbf{Extending to Multi-Query Poisoning.} The formulation above edits the retriever for a single victim query--instruction pair $(q_{\text{v}}, i_{\text{b}})$.
+While effective, this query-specific edit may limit the attacker's ability to target multiple victim queries within a single retriever update.
+Thus, we extend the formulation to a multi-query setting, where the attacker edits the retriever for a set of victim query--instruction pairs $\{(q_{\text{v}}^{k}, i_{\text{b}}^{k})\}_{k=1}^{K}$ such that each query $q_{\text{v}}^{k}$ retrieves its corresponding instruction $i_{\text{b}}^{k}$ at inference time.

+A key challenge in this setting is that victim queries are often semantically unrelated, leading to competing optimization objectives when jointly editing the retriever.
+Naively aggregating per-query updates therefore results in severe interference, preventing reliable alignment across queries.
+To overcome this, we formulate multi-query poisoning as a \emph{multi-task learning} problem~\cite{zhang2021survey, yu2020gradient}, in which each query--instruction alignment constitutes a distinct objective that must be satisfied simultaneously.

+To stabilize optimization under these competing objectives, we adopt a standard gradient conflict mitigation technique (PCGrad~\cite{yu2020gradient}) as an instantiation, enabling a single editing process that scales to multiple victim queries while preserving benign retrieval behavior.
+Implementation details are provided in Appendix~\ref{appendix:multi-query-poisoning}.

-\subsubsection{Iterative Prompt Optimization}
+\subsection{Iterative Prompt Optimization}

-Given that the attacker does not have access to the internal system prompt of the target LLM, constructing a hand-crafted adversarial instruction to bypass its self-correction mechanism is often brittle and ineffective.
+Given that the attacker does not have access to the internal system prompt of the target LLM, constructing a hand-crafted adversarial instruction to bypass its SCA is often brittle and ineffective.
 Instead, the attacker must discover a generalizable instruction that remains effective across different LLMs and system prompt configurations.

-To this end, we propose an \textit{iterative co-optimization framework} that simulates the interaction between an adaptive attacker and a hypothetical defender \cite{brendel2017decision, carlini2017towards}.
+Inspired by prior adversarial optimization works~\cite{brendel2017decision, carlini2017towards}, we propose an \textit{iterative co-optimization framework} that simulates the interaction between an adaptive attacker and a hypothetical defender.
 In each optimization round, the attacker attempts to suppress the LLM's SCA by injecting adversarial instructions, while the defender strengthens the SCA by prepending protective prompts.
-In general, the framework consists of three steps: (i) initialize the attacker and defender prompt pools; (ii) iteratively update these pools using transformation operators; (iii) select the top-performing prompts from each pool to advance to the next round.
+In general, the framework consists of three steps: (i) initialize the attacker and defender prompt pools; (ii) iteratively update these pools using transformation operators; (iii) select the top-performing prompts from each pool for the next round.